studyathome-internationally/hub/docs/studyathome/partner/uastw/lecturer/martin-deinhofer.md

 # Martin Deinhofer

-Martin was born in Amstetten 1978.
-After graduation at the vocational school HTL St. Pölten (Computer Science) in 1997, he worked in several companies as a software developer (Java, Linux) for network management systems and traffic control systems.
+Martin graduated at the vocational school HTL St. Pölten (Computer Science) in 1997.
+He worked in several companies as a software developer (Java, Linux).
-He started his studies in Sports Equipment Technology at UAS Technikum Wien in the year of 2007.
+He studied the bachelor program Sports Equipment Technology and the master program Healthcare and Rehabilitation Technology at the UAS Technikum Wien.
-Afterwards he graduated in the master program Healthcare and Rehabilitation Technology.

-Since September 2013 he is working as researcher and lecturer at the Department of Electronic Engineering in the field of Assistive Technologies.
+Since September 2013 he has been working as researcher and lecturer at the Department of Electronic Engineering in the field of Assistive Technologies.

 <!-- more -->